vvo/aws-lambda-nodejs-webpack/README.md

 There's already a dedicated [aws-lambda-nodejs module for CDK](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html) but I had two major issues with it:

 1. **CDK uses docker** for anything lambda build related.
 This means it mounts your whole Node.js project (not just the lambda code) inside Docker before running a bundler like Parcel.
 This is perfectly fine and performant on Linux and Windows, but this is **extremely slow on macOS**: a single cdk synth would take 2 minutes for a 3 lines lambda.
 Since it might take a very long time for Docker on macOS to get as fast as on Linux.
 Even their latest update ([mutagen](https://docs.docker.com/docker-for-mac/mutagen/)), while significantly faster, still takes 20s just to mount a Node.js project.
-2. aws-lambda-nodejs generates single files bundles with every local and external module inlined.
+2. aws-lambda-nodejs generates a single file bundle with every local and external module inlined.
 Which makes it very hard to debug and read on the AWS console.
 I wanted a lambda output that mimicks my project file organization.

 I want to be clear: I respect a LOT the work of the CDK team, and especially [@jogold](https://github.com/jogold/), author of aws-lambda-nodejs) that helped me a lot into debugging performance issues and explaining to me how everything works.